AdobeDocs/analytics.en/help/import/data-sources/file-format.md

 * The file is in `.txt` format.
 * Commented lines start with '`#`', and are optional.
-* The first non-commented line are the headers, which are tab-delimited.
+* The first non-commented line contains the file's headers.
 * The first value of every row is the date, which uses the format `MM/DD/YYYY` or `MM/DD/YYYY/HH/mm/SS`.
-* Values on each row are tab-delimited.
+* Values on every row, including headers, are tab-delimited.
 * Every row must have at least one dimension and one metric.

 ## Comments